open-energy-transition/Oh-my-Grid/docs/tools.md

 ## <div class="tools-header">Online investigation :mag:</div>

-Looking for recent news articles, reports, academic studies, or datasets related to newly operational substations and transmission lines is a simple way to find information about larger infrastructure that just started construction or operation.
-Politicians and investors love to be photographed with such new infrastructure.
-That's why you find almost always news articles and reports about new substations, transmission lines and power plants.
+Searching for recent news articles, reports, academic studies or datasets related to newly operational substations and transmission lines is an effective way to find information about large-scale infrastructure projects that have just started construction or operation.
+As these facilities are of national interest, they are usually reported on in local news portals or on the websites of transmission grid operators.
+This is why there is so much news, articles and reports about new, large-scale substations, transmission lines and power plants starting operation.

 <div style="float: right; margin: 5px 0 20px 20px; width: 350px;">
     <img src="../images/mapstrats.jpg" class="img-border" alt="A wind farm in Bangladesh displayed in OpenStreetMap">